Andrea/Presentations/2017-12-lambdup/slides/slides/index.md

 - data-background : #BBBBBB

-' yes, we are haivng a funcitonal revolution, it is necesary because the lunch has been over for a while ' a revolution requires the knowledge and the comunity to be ready to receive this new ideas
+' a revolution requires the knowledge and the comunity to be ready to receive this new ideas